List of United States Coast Guard enlisted ranks

 These charts represents the United States Coast Guard enlisted rank insignia.
 Ranks are used to describe an enlisted sailor's pay-grade.
 Ranks are not to be confused with "ratings", which describe the Coast Guard's enlisted occupations.
 (The rating symbol of crossed anchors depicted in the graphics below are for a boatswain's mate.)

 E-1 to E-3

 Junior enlisted personnel are broken up into three definable groups with colored insignia stripes designating with which group they belong.
 A specialty mark may be worn above the rank insignia, which denotes training in a particular field: either as an apprentice (one that is in search of a rating to join), or as a designated striker (one that has found a rating but is not yet a petty officer).
 The Coast Guardsman is addressed by his group designation, if known (e.g. Fireman Jones, Airman Apprentice Smith); by the generic appellation "seaman"; or by her striker designation (SNBM Watson, FNMK Johnson).
+Personnel who are assigned to the College Student Pre-Commissioning Initiative (CSPI) Scholarship Program hold the special E-3 rank of officer trainee (OT).